mharley12345/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?

+   Document Object Model.

 2. What is an event?

+   Something that happens in the browser.
+Button Click, MouseMovement, keypress

 3. What is an event listener?

+   Function that watch's for an event to take place

 4. Why would we convert a NodeList into an Array?

+   An array has more methods that can be Applied

 5. What is a component?

+    Resuable Code
 ### Git Set up

 * [ ] Fork the project into your GitHub user account